-Once created, Rich Text objects and Text Lines with Arrows can be selected and edited using the edit handles the edit toolbar buttons, and their specification dialogs.
+Once created, Rich Text Tobjects and

+Text Lines with Arrows and be selected and edited using the edit handles the edit toolbar buttons, and their specification dialogs.
 See "Rich Text Specification Dialog" on page 67.

-To select a Rich Text To object or Text Line with Arrow, click on it using either the tool used to create it or the SelectObjects tool.
+To select a Rich Text object or Text Line with Arrow , click on it using either the tool used to create it or the Select Objects tool.